Bee00Bee/Basics_of_Statistics_in_Python/README.md

 # Basics of Statistics in Python.
 In this repository, I discuss the basics of statistics such as mean, variance, outliers and etc which are calculated from a real datasets or synthetic data.
-There are two jupyter notebooks which you can follow as number 1, 2, 3, and etc. The names are:
+There are 6 jupyter notebooks which you can follow as number 1, 2, 3, and etc. The names are:
 * Statistics_Fundamentals_1_Basic_Definitions.ipnyb
 * Statistics_Fundamentals_2_Data_and_Zscores.ipnyb
 * Statistics_Fundamentals_3_Data_visualization.ipnyb